hyperledger-archives/fabric-sdk-rest/docs/SECURITY.md

 To configure the LDAP strategy for your own LDAP server, edit the file `server/providers.json` in the `fabric-rest` package.

+If the server runs with no authentication---that is, the default `providers.json` is not found and none is specified on the command line with the `-s` option---a warning will be issued on server start.
+If a providers file is named with the `-s` option but this file isn't found, an error will be given and the server process will end.

 ### Using Other Strategies
 Many other strategies are available; to use another strategy, install